17Zoras/17Zoras/README.md

 <br/><br/>

-> _"First, solve the problem.
-Then, write the code."_ — John Johnson
+> _"Don't think.
+Feel the corner — then write the code."_ 🏁

 </div>